jrgifford/Ubuntu-Book/Chapter5.md

 - Access music in the cloud from anywhere (paid service)
 - Provides an API for integration with other applications

-...and with the wonderful Application integration provided with Ubuntu One, you also get:
+… and with the wonderful Application integration provided with Ubuntu One, you also get:

 - The ability to sync any (and all) files in your home folder